Nikita240/bash_files_mirror/README.md

 fi
 ```

-We put this in `.profile` and not .bashrc because we only want it to be executed when bash is executed i.e. a user is logging in - aka login shell.
+We put this in `.bash_profile` and not .bashrc because we only want it to be executed when bash is executed i.e. a user is logging in - aka login shell.
+Therefore it may be necessary on Linux to enable an option such as "Run command as a login shell" so that the `.bash_profile` file is considered.
 <br>

 #### Dependencies